newhavenio/code-of-conduct/README.md

 * Posting or threatening to post other people’s personally identifying information ("doxing").
 * Personal insults, particularly those related to gender, sexual orientation, race, age, religion/nonreligion, or disability.
 * Inappropriate photography or recording.
-* Unwelcome sexual attention.
-This includes, sexualized comments or jokes.
+* Harassment that includes sexual harassment of any kind.
 * Deliberate intimidation, stalking or following (online or in person).
 * Advocating for, or encouraging, any of the above behavior.
-* Sustained disruption of on-topic Slack channels.
+* Sustained disruption of on-topic community discussions.

 ## Consequences of Unacceptable Behavior